Tuesday, April 23, 2024

 So on the afternoon of April 2, I got on the Trirail train which took me direct from Cypress Gardens north of Fort Lauderdale to Miami International airport in an hour.
 This is so much more convenient than driving there which can take up to 2 hours.
 The walk to the check in gates is about 15 minutes.
 Check in with Turkish Airlines went smoothly.
 As the trip included a long layover in Istanbul, I decided to check my bag through to Bishkek keeping what I needed for the trip including my meds.
 When I first got into the terminal I wanted to verify the counter for check-in on the big board.
 I was upset when I did not find my my destination at first.
 Then I realized I was looking for Constantinople...
 Sorry, I guess I was living a few centuries in the past...

 We arrived on time in Istanbul (got that right this time).
 I had a 4 hour layover as Turkish had cancelled my original connection of the previous day and had given me a new routing without consulting me.
 I had noted that one of the lounges in the Istanbul airport, IGA, offered showers.
 I made a beeline for that lounge and immediately went into the the shower area.
 As I had been traveling now for 13 hours, the warm water of the shower was miraculous.
 Such a pleasure is hard to describe.
-The result was that I felt like a new born.
+The result was that I felt like a newly born.

 After using the various services of the lounge, I headed out the gate of my next leg to Bishkek.
 This meant walking for almost 30 minutes to get to my new gate.
 The Istanbul airport was recently completed at a cost of US$ 35 billion and it is a full fledged disaster.
 This seems to be the general consensus.
-The distance from the A gates and the F gates is almost 1.5 kms.
+The distance from the A gates and the F gates is almost 1.5 km.
 There are only a smattering of people-movers and passengers are herded through what is a monstrous shopping center.
-Prices are reputed to be through the roof.
+Prices at these stores are reputed to be through the roof.
 There are occasional little golf carts but very few and they demand a tip from passengers.
 It must be a lucrative gig for the drivers.
 Apparently, the airport has no public transport to the city which is said to be miles away.
 It takes passengers hours to get to and from the new airport which is far to big for the needs of the city.
-The design is terrible and I do not want to think how may people do not make their connections.
+The design is terrible and I do not want to think how many people do not make their connections.
 Crazy.
 The Chinese built a new airport twice the size for half the costs and installed all the necessary facilities for passengers to get to an from their gates with ease.
 Somebody must have made a mint in Turkey on this silly project.
 It is so bad, that I decided to obtain wheel chair service on my return from from Bishkek-Istanbul to Berlin.
-Otherwise I doubt I could make a 2 hour connecting as my arrrival flight comes into gates F and my departure goes out of Gate A at the other end of the building.
+Otherwise I doubt I could make a 2 hour connecting as my arrival flight comes into gates F and my departure goes out of Gate A at the other end of the building.

 At 8 PM, we left Istanbul for the 5 hour flight to Bishkek arriving on time at 0430.
 Immigration was simple, with not a single question asked.
-I immerged into the crowd and found this large lady holding a card with my name.
+I immersed into the crowd and found this large lady holding a card with my name.
 I always find it a relief when such arrangements work in a new place.
-My driver, Kyrgz lady called Tursunay efficiently dropped me at my hotel.
-I checked and went straight into my bed which again felt like almost heaven.
+My driver, a Kyrgyz lady called Tursunay efficiently dropped me at my hotel.
+I checked in and went straight into my bed which again felt like almost heaven.
 I slept off and on through most of the day in my huge room in the Smart Hotel.

 Tuesday

 In the late afternoon I hit the sidewalk and headed to the department store called GUM( As in Moscow).
-The was difficult as Bishkek is at almost 3000 feet and air is rare.
+The walk was difficult as Bishkek is at almost 3000 feet and air is rare.
 But it gave me my first view of the people and place.
 In fact, it is a strange mix of China, Russia and the local country, The people are definitely Asian with most looking very Chinese.
-I found that almost all of them were speaking Kyrgz to each other.
+I found that almost all of them were speaking Kyrgyz to each other.
 Signs are often in both language both written in Russian Cyrillic.
 I found that everybody I approached also spoke Russian.
 So my 24 hour trip was starting to pay off.
 I went in and out of stores, talking to people, buying little things and asking questions.
 I got more speaking practice in an hour in the street then I had ever had.
 I won't end up fluent, but my Russian should move ahead.

-I had been told that there were 2 floors in the GUM department store where one could buy local handicrafts which aways interest me.
+I had been told that there were 2 floors in the GUM department store where one could buy local handicrafts which always interest me.
 I started by finding out that fridge magnets which my family collect, cost $1, compared to $4 or 5 elsewhere in this world.
 It was my first indication that prices here were very low.
 I bought a few trinkets and headed back to the hotel for the night.

 Wednesday

 So off we went, east towards a shopping center called Giant.
 There on the second floor where endless carpet dealers, not one with a client.
 I picked one as my source.
-Bear in mind that no one here speaks english so my Russian is getting a real workout, When I enquired whether they had any Kyrgz silk carpets the staff said no and that the only place to find that would be at the bazaar, or central market.
+Bear in mind that no one here speaks English so my Russian is getting a real workout, When I inquired whether they had any Kyrgyz silk carpets the staff said no and that the only place to find that would be at the bazaar, or central market.
 My driver hates the bazaar and so far we have stayed away but I may relent on this.
 Long story short, after looking at a beautiful silk carpet from Iran which was 1.5 meters by two meters, I decided that would be too heavy to carry.
 The price was only US$400.
 I settled on a smaller on of a meter by 1.5 meters.
 It was rolled up and is about the size of 2 footballs.
 It was also very cheap.
-How could I pass that up.
+How could I pass that up?
 This may be the cheapest country to buy carpets.

 Thursday

 This day we headed out early in the morning to the Ala Archa canyon, about 45 minutes south of Bishkek.
 From my hotel, one can see the towering mountains call Tian Shan.
 I have pictures of them taken Saturday which was the first clear day since I got here.
 The drive takes about an hour on good roads with little traffic.
 This location used to be reserved for VIP guests of the country.
 In fact, there is an electronic gate which is controlled by a machine which needs to be fed with about $7 in park fees.
 Once inside, there is a parking area and a hotel.
 One then can only go on foot up a pleasant path.
-Bear in mind that one now is at 2300 meters, 7,500 feet so there is a serious lack of air.
+Bear in mind that one now is at 2300 meters, 7,500 feet so there is a serious lack of oxygen.
 But the place is beautiful and peaceful.
 I walked up for about 20 minutes to reach the snow level and called it a day.
 The old heart was pumping at about 106 beats per minute and I figured that was enough.
 My driver told me that in summer there are so many tourists that cars line up outside the gate for hours to get in.
 After getting back into the car, Tursunay drove me back to the hotel.
 It was a great excursion.
-It is quite amazing how these 14000 feet mountains rise up quite quickly only 45 km from the city.
+It is quite amazing how these 14000 feet mountains rise up quite quickly only 30 km from the city.
 Now they are completely snow covered and rather majestic.
 One can see more about this canyon at:

 https://www.advantour.com/kyrgyzstan/bishkek/ala-archa.htm#:~:text=%22Ala%2DArcha%22%20means%20%E2%80%9C,flora%20and%20fauna%20of%20Kyrgyzstan.